openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

 ## Vehicle Properties

-_See more available vehicle attributes and accessibility options for any mode used in the [vehicles object](/data-types.md#vehicles)._
+_See more available vehicle attributes and accessibility attributes for any mode used in the [vehicles object](/data-types.md#vehicles)._

 ### Vehicle Attributes